Broken Sword: The Sleeping Dragon and The Angel of Death

 Revolution first discussed the idea of a third Broken Sword in 2000.
-At first, The Sleeping Dragon was planned to have similar cartoon-quality visuals to the first two Broken Sword games; however, Revolution decided not to use the "flat" look, claiming it lacked visual depth.
+At first, The Sleeping Dragon was planned to have similar cartoon-quality visuals to the first two Broken Sword games, but Revolution decided not to use the "flat" look, claiming it lacked visual depth.
 The team wanted the game to look believable, but not necessarily realistic, similar to Japanese animated films.
 Textures were hand drawn to achieve the "cartoon" look, while the light-map employed radiosity to create realistic lighting.
 Advances in hardware plus the changes in methodology allowed the game to move to 24-bit color.
 To make the game feel like a film, Revolution brought in a cinematic consultant, Bob Keen, who made sure the game conveyed emotions and atmospheres appropriate for each scene.
 The music in the game was composed by Ben McCullough.
-The voice recording was scheduled to take five days; however, the entire process took four days.
+The voice recording was scheduled to take five days, but the entire process took four days.
 The voices were recorded with the voice actors together, enabling better getting into their parts.
 The full script is 6,000 lines in total, similar to Broken Sword II.
 While Rolf Saxon returns to voice George, Nico was this time played by Sarah Crook.
 The game's final cost was two million pounds.

 Revolution Software and THQ announced Broken Sword: The Angel of Death in August 2005.
 According to Charles Cecil, the Broken Sword was originally planned to be a trilogy, but after the release of Broken Sword: The Sleeping Dragon, the demand from fans for a sequel was overwhelming.
 Though The Sleeping Dragon benefited commercially from being released on console as well as PC, this approach required certain development compromises as the PC version was held back by the constraints of the console versions.
 As a result, The Angel of Death was written for PC only "so as to really push the boundaries in terms of the technology and graphics".
 As a series' first, Revolution was not the only developer, but was co-developed by Revolution and Sumo Digital.
 Cecil believed that because of the requirement for ever larger team sizes, it was no longer possible to maintain a large development team to write single original titles, resulting in Revolution closed the production side in order to concentrate on design, and Sumo to concentrate on production.
 It was the first game to use the amBX lighting technology.
 Broken Sword: The Sleeping Dragon was criticised for featuring a high number of action elements.
 Cecil stated that he aimed to put the player under pressure.
 While he still stood behind this principle, he thought the action elements were not the right approach.
 The Sleeping Dragon was also criticised for using a high number of crate puzzles, resulting in Cecil reducing the number of them.
 The music in the game was composed by Ben McCullough and features tracks by Übernoise.
 While Rolf Saxon returns to voice George Stobbart, Nicole "Nico" Collard was this time played by Katherine Pageon.